solazr-development/BlockyDog-CE/README.md

 5. Test your Puppy and open a pull request to woof-CE, if you want your changes to be officially incorporated into woof-CE.

-# Contributing to woof-CE: using the GitHub web editor
+# Contributing to BlockyPuppy-CE: using the GitHub web editor

 See [woof-CE Contributor 101](https://github.com/puppylinux-woof-CE/woof-CE/wiki/woof-CE-Contributor-101).